 The energy flow \dot{Q} , \dot{H} and \dot{W} are obtained in steady state condition for any combination of compressor temperature, expander temperature, tip temperature and input voltage required.
-These energy flows were obtained with a steady-state solver, Sage, which operated on a various range of operating conditions ($T{cmp}, T{exp}, T{tip}, V$).
-Then \dot{Q}, \dot{H} and \dot{W} were integrated and recorded to four-dimensional array.
+These energy flows were obtained with a steady-state solver, Sage, which operated on a various range of operating conditions (T{cmp} , T{exp} , T{tip} , V).
+Then \dot{Q} , \dot{H} and \dot{W} were integrated and recorded to four-dimensional array.
 The steady state database includes compressor and expander temperature range of 230 K to 350 K, tip temperature range of 70 K to 350 K, and input voltage ranges from 0 to 18 Volt.
 The interval $\Delta T = 20K$ is chosen for the compressor, expander and tip temperature, and an input voltage interval is $\Delta V = 1V$.
 Combining all together, the 4D array size is7X7X15X18, or 13,230 elements.

-One way to reduce the array size is to obtain the voltage values by implementing a "soft start" process that reduces dramatically the maximum peak power.
+One way to reduce the array size is to obtain the voltage values by implementing a "soft start" process that reduces dramatically the maximum peak power, and it is essential to prevent unrestrained displacement in the free piston elements due to low viscosity and changes in the cold head acoustic impedance.
 In this approach the voltage value becomes a part of the Sage model and it is estimated as a polynomial function of the tip temperature (by polynomial curve fitting), which is fed into the Sage software as a parameter.
 In this way a continuous voltage value is obtained through all the conditions occur during the cooldown process.
 In linear crycooler simulation, the soft start process is a critical parameter for ensuring a certain level of accuracy between the simulated and measured results.
 There are two advantages using this approach.
 First, it definitely imitates the controller action by using the real voltage value as a function of the tip temperature during steady state calculations.
 Second, instead of using a large 4D array, the steady state database is reduced to 3D array with 7X7X15 (735) elements.
 For further increasing the tip temperature resolution, a 2D interpolation is implemented for each combination of T{cmp} , T{exp} reducing the tip temperature interval to 1K only.
 Once the steady state values of the energy flows are obtained for any combination of T{cmp} , T{exp} and T{tip} it then can be fed into the system of equations to calculate the transient response.